netgen/local-development-setup/solr/README.md

 cd solr-7.7.3
 ```

+## 2 Start

-From here, you can start the Solr server using the provided `solr` command:
+From the installation directory you can start the Solr server using the provided
+`solr` command:

 ```console
 ./bin/solr start